Louise-X10/Breakout-Game/README.md

 ## Extensions

 The code for the extensions are in `breakout_modified.py`.
-Make sure to change to `from breakout_modified import BreakoutGame` to play with this new set of rules!
+Make sure to change the header of gamefile to `from breakout_modified import BreakoutGame` to play with this new set of rules!

 The goal of the game is the gain as many points as possible.